|

 created.

-confusing.
-But collectors don't always
+confusing but collectors don't always

 like to accept

-botanical science.
-Collectors appear to prefer a different name
+botanical science and prefer a different name

 for anything that does not look alike.
 Despite beliefs posted on the internet that